weihaolun/election-analysis/written_report.md

      winning_city = ""
      winning_city_count = 0
-     winnint_county_percentage = 0
+     winning_city_percentage = 0
      ```
 - In the for loop, after extracting candidate name and county name, extract city name as as well.
-(Let's assume city name is collected into the 4th column in csv file.)
+(Let's assume city names were collected into the 4th column in csv file.)

     ```city_name = row [3]

 - Also in the for loop, add an if statement to add cities into the city list.
 Then begin tracking city votes.
      ```